lhcb/glossary/glossary/p.md

 Centrally managed processing, via LHCbDIRAC, of Production Requests (p.html#PR).
 Examples of productions include: MC simulation, Reconstruction, Stripping, Working Group productions.
 A production is a combination of application steps.

+## PS: Preshower Detector {#PS}

+The PS consists of scintillating pads and is placed after the [SPD](glossary/s.html#SPD) and before the [ECAL](glossary/e.html#ECAL).
+A lead absorber is placed between the SPD and PS.
+The joint purpose of the SPD and PS is to reduce the background for the [L0](glossary/l.html#L0) electron trigger.
+The PS helps distinguish between electrons and charged hadrons.

 ## PV: Primary Vertex {#PV}

 The point of the original, typically proton-proton, collision.